2018 Silverthorne Season - Our Fifth Anniversary

 This new musical version underlines the show's satirical sting by placing the action during a rehearsal of the play, which is threatened with being closed down (as Moliere's original version actually was) by the 17th-century equivalent of the Moral Majority and Family Research Council.

 by Athol Fugard.
-Director TBA.
+Directed by Rebecca Daniels.

 Winner of the 1988 New York Drama Critics Circle Award for Best Foreign Play